 6. Mawlynnong, Meghalaya

-The village honored as ‘The Cleanest Village in Asia’ by international bodies is quite unknown in the country.
-The picturesque village of Mawlynnong is epitome of harmony and cleanliness, which makes it one of the worthy unexplored places in India.
-Well-maintained roads, polished streets, spotless houses, manicured front-yards and cobbled sidewalks give an impression of high-end cities.
-Their organized pits for organic and inorganic wastes, maintained public utilities, and scattered bamboo dustbins can put even the best of urban cities to shame.
+The village honoured as ‘The Cleanest Village in Asia’ by international bodies is quite unknown in the country.
+The picturesque village of Mawlynnong is the epitome of harmony and cleanliness, which makes it one of the worthy unexplored places in India.
+Well-maintained roads, polished streets, spotless houses, manicured front yards and cobbled sidewalks give an impression of high-end cities.
+Their organized pits for organic and inorganic wastes, maintained public utilities and scattered bamboo dustbins give a unique charm to this place.

 7. Sandakphu, Darjeeling